hanna-ry/java-workshop/index.md

 **Step two: in the loop**

-Now we add a while loop that runs while the boolean is true:
+Now we add a while loop that runs while the boolean *isProgramRunning* is true:

 ```
 while(isProgramRunning){